Table of Contents

 Oracle VM VirtualBox supports Page Fusion only on 64-bit hosts, and it is not supported on Mac OS X hosts.
 Page Fusion currently works only with Windows 2000 and later guests.

 The more similar the VMs on a given host are, the more efficiently Page Fusion can reduce the amount of host memory that is in use.
-It therefore works best if all VMs on a host run identical operating systems, such as Windows XP Service Pack 2.
+It therefore works best if all VMs on a host run identical operating systems.
 Instead of having a complete copy of each operating system in each VM, Page Fusion identifies the identical memory pages in use by these operating systems and eliminates the duplicates, sharing host memory between several machines.
 This is called deduplication.
 If a VM tries to modify a page that has been shared with other VMs, a new page is allocated again for that VM with a copy of the shared page.
 This is called copy on write.
 All this is fully transparent to the virtual machine.

 You may be familiar with this kind of memory overcommitment from other hypervisor products, which call this feature page sharing or same page merging.
 However, Page Fusion differs significantly from those other solutions, whose approaches have several drawbacks: